aritrac/WebDeveloper/ReadMe.md

 _The Section15_RGB Color Game has been done as a separate github project and will not be found in this project_

-_The Section16_jQuery has tutorials on how to effectively use jQuery for day to day development purpose_
+_The Section16_jQuery has tutorials on how to effectively use jQuery for day to day development purpose.
+We learn_ _how to use jQuery library locally and over CDN and what is the difference between minified and normal version_

 ####Exercises
 ***